daniel1noble/metaDigitise/README.md

 ![Example of a metaDigitised figure](https://user-images.githubusercontent.com/3505482/31927831-65c8cae2-b8e1-11e7-8888-1decdc73c5ee.png)

 `meta-Digitise` will conveniently print on the figure the calibration numbers along with group names and sample sizes (in brackets).
+It will also print the figure name, which is useful if the user needs to go back and find the paper to obtain information.
 This is useful for the user to be checking their input with actual values on the figure.
 Note that the error needs to be clicked first followed by the mean.
 But, don't worry if you make a mistake.
 It will always ask you to `continue or re-click` in case you need to fix things up.
 In this case, we didn't make a mistake and so we continue through the prompts to finally have the relevant data stored in the data object.
 We can then query the summary of this object:

 ```
  summary(data)